-Ed Lee is the Executive Director of the Center for the Advancement of Student Advocacy and Agency, which houses Emory University’s nationally acclaimed debate team, its outstanding civic and community service programs, cutting edge programs focused on student belonging and social justice and its historic student leadership and orientation activities.
-Formerly Director of Debate in Emory’s Barkley Forum for Dialogue, Debate and Deliberation, he was the 2015 National Coach of the Year and three-time recipient of the James Unger Award given to the coach of the best debate team in the country.
-In 2012, Mr. Lee served on the committee that rewrote Emory University’s Respect for Open Expression Policy to affirm Emory’s unwavering commitment to open expression.
-From 2013-2015, he served as a Member of the University Senate Committee for Open Expression.
-Mr. Lee is a regular national media commentator for U.S. Presidential Debates and is routinely on CNN discussing presidential debate strategies and their impact on national politics.
-A highly sought after workshop facilitator, his work focuses on the interplay between communication, culture and diversity and how those can be harnessed to improve the workplace and other communities.
+Dr. Ed Lee is the Executive Director of the Center for the Advancement of Student Advocacy and Agency, which houses Emory University’s nationally acclaimed debate team, its outstanding civic and community service programs, cutting-edge programs focused on student belonging and social justice and its historic student leadership and orientation activities.
+Formerly Director of Debate in Emory’s Barkley Forum for Dialogue, Debate, and Deliberation, he was the 2015 National Coach of the Year and three-time recipient of the James Unger Award given to the coach of the best debate team in the country.
+In 2012, Dr. Lee served on the committee that rewrote Emory University’s Respect for Open Expression Policy to affirm Emory’s unwavering commitment to open expression.
+Dr. Lee is a regular national media commentator for U.S. Presidential Debates and is routinely on CNN discussing presidential debate strategies and their impact on national politics.
+A highly sought-after workshop facilitator, his work focuses on the interplay between communication, culture and diversity and how those can be harnessed to improve the workplace and other communities.